Get The Justice You Deserve

 Proving Fault in Wisconsin

 Wisconsin is a fault state for car accidents.
-This means the at-fault driver will be responsible for the injured person’s medical bills, lost wages.
+This means the at-fault driver will be responsible for the injured person’s medical bills and lost wages.
 They will also be liable for pain and suffering compensation.
 This differs from no-fault states, where your auto insurance covers your injuries regardless of fault for the accident.

 COMPARATIVE NEGLIGENCE RULE